Faith abuse refers to the belief that an evil force has entered a child and is controlling them, sometimes known as 'spirit possession'.

 Belief in spirits and possession are widespread and child abuse linked to faith may currently be increasing.
 The key feature in cases of abuse is not the beliefs of a family, but that the perpetrator of the abuse uses these beliefs as a justification for the abuse of the child.

-Practitioners need to have an understanding of religious beliefs and cultural practices in order to help gain the trust of the child, the family
+Practitioners need to have an understanding of religious beliefs and cultural practices in order to help gain the trust of the child, the family and the community.

 SCSP fact sheets: